farm-ng/amiga-dev-kit/website/docs/farm-tools/three-point.md

      width="200"
      height="190" />

-3. Mount the upper 3 point linkage to the 3point back plate.
+3. The 3 point bridge weldment is attached to the 3-point mainframe with 2 3/4" - 10 bolts, washers, and nylon lock nuts.
+(Mount the upper 3 point linkage to the 3point back plate.)

     <img src="https://github.com/farm-ng/amiga-dev-kit/assets/64480560/0d96efa8-735d-4670-a19a-8efb99629a05"
      width="510"